XanaduAI/SFOpenBoson/doc/tutorials/gaussian.rst

 >>> from strawberryfields.ops import *
 >>> from Sfopenfermion.ops import GaussianPropagation

-:class:`GaussianPropagation` accepts the following arguments:
+:class:`~.GaussianPropagation` accepts the following arguments:

 * ``operator``: a bosonic Gaussian Hamiltonian, either in the form of a ``BosonOperator`` or ``QuadOperator``.